 Back to the Tabernacle for the Winter

-The Choir is going home to the Tabernacle Thursday, September 3, for its regular rehearsal and for regular broadcasts of Music and the Spoken Word beginning Sunday, September 6.
+The Choir is going home to the Tabernacle Thursday, September 3, for its regular rehearsal and for regular broadcasts of Music & the Spoken Word beginning Sunday, September 6.

 Each year the Choir rehearses and performs in its “summer home,” the Conference Center, for the summer months.
 Because of the increased number of visitors for the Sunday broadcasts and the July Pioneer concert, the Choir crosses the street to the 21,000-seat facility.